syncdoth/Yelp-Sentiment-Analysis/README.md

 [glove](https://nlp.stanford.edu/projects/glove/).
 Download the desired embedding file and change line 31 of `lstm_train.py` to the path of the glove embedding file.
+* since this model proved to be suboptimal, no inference code was written for this model.